NYPL-discovery/authservice/README.md

 # NYPL Auth Service

+This app serves the following endpoint:

+`GET /v0.1/auth/patron/tokens/{token}`

+Given a patron's access token, this service validates the token and responds with the decoded token and certain other patron properties.
+The `token` param that is expected can be derived by decoding the patron's `nyplIdentityPatron` JWT encoded cookie and using the `.access_token` property contained therein.
+That value happens also to be a JWT token.
+The main consumer of this services is [dgx-header-component](https://github.com/NYPL/dgx-header-component/blob/68d89f1b35c7bd8ae6cf9f957387165af5be02df/src/utils/utils.js#L244), which uses this service to fetch patron properties for display.

 This package is intended to be used as a Lambda-based Auth Service using the [NYPL PHP Microservice Starter](https://github.com/NYPL/php-microservice-starter).

 This package adheres to [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/), and [PSR-4](http://www.php-fig.org/psr/psr-4/) (using the [Composer](https://getcomposer.org/) autoloader).